benztek03/husky-vineyard-navigation/docs/03_mapping_and_nav2.md

 The rows looked very similar to the 2D LiDAR.
 This caused row aliasing, where localization could sometimes jump between rows.

 Because of this, static-map navigation was useful, but not enough by itself.

-## Final takeaway

-Use mapping and Nav2 to learn the system first.

-But for vineyard row driving, the better final direction was LiDAR row following.

-The saved map is still useful, but the row follower is better for staying centered inside a row.